tryton/tryton/trytond/doc/topics/access_rights.rst

     - or if there is a global matching rule group with the permission.

-Otherwise the access is denied if there is any matching rule group.
+    - or if there are no matching rule groups and no global rule groups for the model.

 .. note::
     Records for which the user has no ``read`` access are filtered out from the